Featured Resources

 - A child under 6 years old must be secured in a safety seat or booster seat.
 A seat belt alone is not appropriate.

-- Children ages 6-11 must be secured in a child restraint system or by a safety belt.
+- Children between 6 and 11 years old must be secured in a child restraint system or by a safety belt.

-Although Iowa has no laws regarding leaving children unattended in vehicles, this practice is highly discouraged.
+You should never leave children unattended in vehicles at any time for any reason.
 During the summer months, the temperature in a car can reach 125 degrees Fahrenheit in just 20 minutes, even if the windows are cracked.
 A young child may also accidentally put the car in motion, causing a potentially life threatening situation.

 Reporting a Drunk Driver